-We split the DES and SDSS catalogs into three independent catalogs each, labeled training, validation, and photometric sets.
-The sizes of these sets are 50,000, 50,000, and 100,000 for the DES and 100,000, 92,964, and 100,000 for the SDSS.
-Except where noted below $(\S3.3)$, these subsets are drawn at random from the photometric samples, i.e., they are each statistically representative of the full samples.
-When the photo-z's are determined using the NN training-set method, we use the training and validation sets to determine the mapping from magnitudes to redshifts and magnitudes to redshift errors.
+We split the DES and SDSS catalogs into three independent catalogs each, labeled "training," "validation," and "photometric" sets.
+The sizes of these sets are 50,000, 50,000, and 100,000 for the DES and 100,000, 92,964, and 100,000 for the SDSS, respectively.
+Except where noted below (§ 3.3), these subsets are drawn at random from the photometric samples; i.e., they are each statistically representative of the full samples.
+When the photo-z values are determined using the NN training-set method, we use the training and validation sets to determine the mapping from magnitudes to redshifts and from magnitudes to redshift errors.
 The resulting mapping is then applied to the photometric set for comparison of the training-set error estimator against other error estimation methods.
-Splitting the catalogs ensures that the training-set error methods are not given unfair advantage with respect to the other error estimators.
-When we estimate photo-z's and photo-z errors using template methods, we apply the methods directly to the photometric set.
+Splitting the catalogs ensures that the training-set error methods are not given any unfair advantage with respect to the other error estimators.
+When we estimate photo-z values and photo-z errors using template methods, we apply the methods directly to the photometric set.